Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Acknowledges

 \section{Acknowledges}

-We acknowledge the helpful discussions with Weiwei Zhu, Biping Gong, Ye Li, and Boyang Liu.
-This work made use of data of PolarCat \url{https://www.aip.de/en/members/axel-schwope/polarcat/}, the data of IPs is from Koji Mukai's ``The Intermediate Polars'' homepage (\url{https://asd.gsfc.nasa.gov/Koji.Mukai/iphome/iphome.html}), and the data of CVs is from SDSS I to IV collated from multiple archival data sets \citep{Inight23}.
+We thank the anonymous referee for providing helpful comments and suggestions.
+We also acknowledge the helpful discussions with Ingrid Pelisoli, Weiwei Zhu, Noel Castro Segura, Biping Gong, Jieshuang Wang, Ye Li, and Boyang Liu.
+This work made use of data of PolarCat \url{https://www.aip.de/en/members/axel-schwope/polarcat/}, the data of IPs is from Koji Mukai's ``The Intermediate Polars'' homepage (\url{https://asd.gsfc.nasa.gov/Koji.Mukai/iphome/iphome.html}, also see \citet{Mukai17}), and the data of CVs is from SDSS I to IV collated from multiple archival data sets \citep{Inight23}.
 This work is supported by the National Natural Science Foundation of China (No. 12473047), the National Key Research and Development Program of China (No. 2024YFA1611603) and the Yunnan Key Laboratory of Survey Science (No. 202449CE340002).